The geometry of tilting composition series via Richardson varieties: Abstract

 \section{Abstract}

-We prove the (graded) Jordan-H\"{o}lder multiplicities of (mixed) tilting sheaves on flag varieties admit a geometric interpretation as the hypercohomology of certain sheaves on Richardson varieties in the Langlands dual flag variety.
-These sheaves are a motivic variant of geometric extensions, and provide a replacement for parity sheaves on the Richardson variety.
-We also provide an explicit formula for these multiplicities in terms of $\ell$-Kazhdan-Lusztig polynomials.
+We prove the (graded) Jordan--H\"{o}lder multiplicities of (mixed) tilting sheaves on flag varieties admit a geometric interpretation as the hypercohomology of certain sheaves on Richardson varieties in the Langlands dual flag variety.
+These sheaves are a motivic variant of geometric extensions, and may be described as a tensor product of parity sheaves on the Schubert and opposite Schubert varieties.
+We also provide an explicit formula for these multiplicities in terms of $\ell$-Kazhdan--Lusztig polynomials.